LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide.md

 The person at the keyboard is called `The Driver`.
 They are only typing.
 It is ok for them to ask question, but no decisions should be made by them.

-* [ ] The driver listen and following the navigator
+* [ ] The driver is listening and following the navigator

 Tip: If they aren't, just repeat the `No Thinking at the keyboard` rule outload.

 #### The Navigator
+  Speak in this order:
  ```
-  Speak in this order
   Intention    "Please create a variable called count"
   Location     "Line 27 and a half (a new line between #27 & #28)"
   Details      "Type v,a,r space count equals 1"